Faruq-Feroz/Hassan-Faruq/README.md

-# Personal Portfolio Project
+# Hassan Faruq Portfolio
+Welcome to my portfolio!!!
 A modern and responsive portfolio website designed to showcase my professional skills, projects, and achievements.
 This portfolio features multiple sections, including Home, About Me, Resume, Services, Projects, and Contact.

-You can view the live portfolio website here: [[My Portfolio](https://hassan-faruq.vercel.app/)]
+You can view the live portfolio website here: [[Hassan-Faruq](https://hassan-faruq.vercel.app/)]

 ---